 The opposition bench was up in arms against the government’s recent moves on the forced eviction of the landless, the ruling by ordinance, appointment of the new Chief Justice bypassing three seniors, about not being approached to discuss the budget.

 On Wednesday, the Prime Minister was scheduled to answer questions in the House about the government’s plans and policies.
-But at the last minute, he sent in Finance Minister Swarnim Wagle on behalf of him to do that job.
+But at the last minute, he designated Finance Minister Swarnim Wagle on behalf of him to do that job.
+Wagle was prevented from doing so speak as the House uproar continued.

 “The PM’s absence from Parliament is atypical behaviour, and he would do himself a lot of favour by following established democratic practices—but he does not seem inclined to do that,” says political analyst Tula Narayan Shah.